-Sound Transit will consider increasing train capacity by operating 8-car trains while working to implement the improvements necessary for 10-car trains.
+Sound Transit could consider increasing train capacity by operating 8-car trains while working to implement the improvements necessary for 10-car trains.
 Operating 8-car trains would require purchasing eight more coaches, including a spare.
 Fleet acquisition could take three and a half to four years.

 With the exception of King Street Station and Tacoma Dome Station, existing platforms are not long enough for 8-car trains, which means passengers using the eighth car would not have direct access to the platform at most stations.
 Should Sound Transit pursue 8-car train operations, it would consider two operational solutions to address access to the eight car.
-First, for the train could stop twice to give riders access to the eighth car; this would add between 27 and 36 minutes to the current schedule.
-Second, the eighth car could overhang the platform at most stations, requiring passengers to pass between cars to reach the eighth car (See Figure 4.14).
+First, the train could stop twice to give riders access to the eighth car; this would add between 27 and 36 minutes to the current schedule.
+Second, the eighth car could overhang the platform at most stations, requiring passengers to pass between cars to reach the eighth car (See Figure 4-14).

-Figure 4-14 Optional Eighth Cars overhanging existing platform.
+Figure 4-14 Optional Eighth Car Overhanging Existing Platform.

-Operating 8-car trains in the current platform configurations could result in trains blocking adjacent grade crossings at South Tacoma and Tacoma Dome stations.
+Operating 8-car trains in the current platform configurations could result in trains blocking adjacent grade crossing at Tacoma Dome station.

 If necessary, Sound Transit could eliminate the blocking at Tacoma Dome Station and allow passengers direct access to all cars by relocating the mini-high platform on the longer north platform.